signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 * Cubist incorporates a *boosting-like scheme* of iterative model improvement where the residuals of the ensemble model are taken into account when training a new tree.
 Cubist calls its trees *committees*, and the number of committees is a hyperparameter which must be tuned.

-* Cubist can also adjust its final predictions using a more complex version of KNN.
+* Cubist can also adjust its final predictions using a more complex version of $k$-NN.
 When Cubist is finished building a rule-based model, Cubist can make predictions on the training set; subsequently, when trying to make a prediction for a new point, it can incorporate the predictions of the $K$ nearest points in the training set into the new prediction.

-As such, there are two hyperparameters to tune, called `committees` and `neighbors`. `committees` is the number of boosting iterations, and the functionality of `neighbors` is easily intuitively understandable as a more complex version of KNN.
+As such, there are two hyperparameters to tune, called `committees` and `neighbors`. `committees` is the number of boosting iterations, and the functionality of `neighbors` is easily intuitively understandable as a more complex version of $k$-NN.
 The Cubist algorithm is available as `cubist()` in the `Cubist` package and can be used with `train()` by setting `method="cubist"`.

 * Use `caret`'s `train()` to fit a Cubist model for white wine quality.
 Use a grid search to find the optimal hyperparameter combination, searching over `committees=seq(10, 30, 5)` and `neighbors=0:9`.